anishaislam8/Opening-the-Valve-on-Pure-Data/methodology/Commit Information Retrieval/commit_information_retrieval.md

 ### Commit messages extraction
-Run the `./author and commit message/create_commit_message_csv.py`and the final csv file for commit messages will be automatically stored in `commit_messages_unique.csv`
+Run the `author and commit message/create_commit_message_csv.py` and the final csv file for commit messages will be automatically stored in `commit_messages_unique.csv`

 The final csvs will then contain the following information: